ronmakh/projectile-motion-app/README.md

 This repository contains an app designed for interactive learning on the projectile motion theory through explanation of the teory, an integractive game and conclusion (theory explanation and game/demo instructions are shown in app)

-App is developed using Python 2.7, and UI developed using the Tkinter built-in package
+App is developed using Python 2.7 (updated to Python 3 version), and UI developed using the Tkinter

 ## How to run

-1. Install Python 2.7
+1. Install Python 3
+2. Install tkinter using pip: ```pip install tkinter```
-2. Go to app directory and run following command:
+3. Go to app directory and run following command:
 ``` python projectile_app.py ```

 ## Development history